SethRobertson/GitBestPractices/0main.md

 Traditional backups are still appropriate.
 A normal tarball, cp, rsync, zip, rar or similar backup copy will be a perfectly fine backup.
-As long as the underlying filesystem doesn't reorder git I/O dramatically, the resulting copy of .git will be consistent under almost all circumstances.
+As long as the underlying filesystem doesn't reorder git I/O dramatically, there is not a long time delay between the scanning of the directory and the retrieval of the files, the resulting copy of .git should be consistent under almost all circumstances.
 Of course, if you have a backup from in the middle of a git operation, you might need to do some recovery.
 The data should all be present though.
 When performing git experiments involving the working directory, a copy instead of a clone may be more appropriate.

 However, if you want a "pure git" solution, something like, which clones everything in a directory of repos, this may be what you need: